ameen-malhans/urlShorten/README.md

 5) Enter the URL in the body you want to get shorten and send the request you will get the shorten url in response.
 6) Now hit the shorten Url from step5
 #### For Analytics
-7)From your Postman send POST request to http://localhost:8080/urlshorten/api/{type of approach you want to use}/analytics  where {type of approach you want to use} = google, inmemory , db.
+7) From your Postman send POST request to http://localhost:8080/urlshorten/api/{type of approach you want to use}/analytics  where {type of approach you want to use} = google, inmemory , db.
 8) Enter the Shorten Url you got from Step 5  in the body  and  send the POST request you will get analytics for that website.

 ## Explanation